 1. Preparation for wilderness EMS portion of American Board of Emergency Medicine EMS board certification examination

 2. Completion of wilderness EMS portion of ACGME EMS Fellowship requirements

 3. Acquisition of wilderness EMS knowledge and skills using the Carolina Wilderness EMS Externship esse quam videri philosophy

-This is the only wilderness medicine board preparation course of which we are aware specifically directed at EMS Fellows.
+This is the only wilderness medicine board preparation course of which we are aware specifically directed at EMS and Wilderness Medicine Fellows.
 In addition, the curriculum and format is appropriate for any healthcare provider interested in didactic (lecture-based) WEMS training or EM/EMS board preparation.
-The course is also intended to offer some of Hawk Ventures’ Externship training opportunities to a wider physician audience.
+The course is also intended to offer some of Hawk Ventures’ Externship training opportunities to a wider clinician audience.

 All 8 hours of the Seminar are, by design, didactic and classroom-based.
 The Seminar is intended to dovetail with the Carolina Wilderness EMS Summit, a 16-hour course which is entirely hands-on and field-based in Pisgah National Forest.
 The two are always offered in a single weekend: in 2020, the Seminar will be offered September 18th and the Summit September 19-20th.
 Seminar students are encouraged to register simultaneously for the Summit, to get a more robust experience and for more extensive hands-on training in wilderness EMS.

 COVID-19 ADAPTATION: New for 2020, the entire Seminar will be available as an on-line accessible course.
 Students registering this way will be able to attend the course from their home institution using on-line access and obtain all the same training and credits as in-person students.
 Utilizing this option permits pandemic regulation-compliant attendance for students who cannot travel, or don’t feel comfortable doing so, in September.